siderolabs/talos/website/content/v1.5/introduction/prodnotes.md

 ## Load balancing the Talos API

-The `talosctl` tool provides built-in client-side load-balancing across control plane nodes, if they are all reachable from the workstation where you run `talosctl`.
+The `talosctl` tool provides built-in client-side load-balancing across control plane nodes, so usually you do not need to configure a load balancer for the Talos API.

-So usually you do not need to configure a load balancer for the Talos API.
+However, if the control plane nodes are *not* directly reachable from the workstation where you run `talosctl`, then configure a load balancer to forward TCP port 50000 to the control plane nodes.

-If the control plane nodes are not directly reachable from the workstation where you run `talosctl`, then configure a load balancer to forward TCP port 50000 to the control plane nodes.
+> Note: Because the Talos Linux API uses gRPC and mutual TLS, it cannot be proxied by a HTTP/S proxy, but only by a TCP load balancer.

 If you create a load balancer to forward the Talos API calls, the load balancer IP or hostname will be used as the `endpoint` for `talosctl`.